-Before you launch a new product or expand your presence into new areas, it's imperative to have a complete understanding of your company's ability to successfully complete the registration process and meet all compliance requirements in each area.
+Before you launch a new product or expand your presence into new areas, it's imperative to have a complete understanding of your company's ability to successfully complete the registration process and meet all unique compliance requirements in each area.
+It's also important to make sure you don't overextend yourself at first - focus on a small number of products you think will perform the best, and then expand your offerings from there.

-What does your internal team look like?
+Some questions to ask yourself: What does your internal team look like?
 Is it equipped to handle an influx of new responsibilities and obligations?
 Are you prepared to meet each state's requirements for registration?

-Do you have the financial resources?
-The key to successfully entering new regions is to have everything in place before entering new markets.
+The key to successfully entering new regions is to have everything in place before entering a market.
 Identifying openings in the market is important, but you also have to identify your own capabilities before making moves, and then identify the right time to do so.